mqtt-home/hue-to-mqtt-gw/README.md

 [![mqtt-smarthome](https://img.shields.io/badge/mqtt-smarthome-blue.svg)](https://github.com/mqtt-smarthome/mqtt-smarthome)

-Convert Philips Hue messages to mqtt messages
+Convert Philips Hue messages to mqtt messages.

+# Why another hue-mqtt-bridge?

+- Support for `Friends of Hue` switches.
+- I like to switch to `zigbee2mqtt` for my hue lights at some point of time.
+The light messages are compatible with this format.

 ## Supported devices